London, UK

 It was around 7pm, and the engineer had just deployed a major upgrade on the legacy stack they had been working on.
 This upgrade had been tested against a dedicated set of clusters before finally been given the green light to be in released into production.
 Everything seemed fine, for about 2 minutes.
 Then?
 Chaos.
 As the team hurriedly tried to troubleshoot the issue, they were probably left wondering “Why does it always go sideways in production.”

 Sound familiar?
 If you've ever faced a prod deployment disaster, you're not alone.
-This example is taken from Reddit’s Pi-Day Outage from March 14th .
-This is just one of many that can be found in the Verica incident database.
+This example is taken from Reddit’s Pi-Day Outage from March 14th.
+We also looked at the Loom outage but this is just one of many that can be found in the Verica incident database.
 But why do these issues arise, especially when things seem smooth in the testing phase?
 Let's dive in.

 If deploying to development is a closed-door rehearsal.
 Then deploying to production is a live performance on opening night.
 With all the unpredictability that goes with it, anything that can go wrong will go wrong.
 But what are some examples of this?